Duaneart711/portable-bluetooth-speaker/README.md

 Responsibilities included:

-- Designed the overall electrical layout for a portable battery-powered speaker system.
+- Built the internal electrical system by wiring and soldering the amplifier, power supply, speaker, and controls together.
-- Integrated the amplifier PCB, battery power system, audio input, and speaker into a single functioning device.
+- Mounted and secured electrical components within the enclosure while maintaining accessibility and structural stability.
 - Wired and soldered more than ten electrical components, including power circuitry, audio connections, passive components, and control hardware.
 - Fabricated and assembled a custom wooden enclosure to securely mount electrical hardware.
 - Verified system functionality through electrical testing and iterative hardware integration.